-Introducing the legendary and otherworldly gothic work of the late great Zdzisław Beksiński, the pioneering "Nightmare Artist" of Post-WW2 Poland.
+Immerse yourself into the otherworldly artistic universe of Zdzisław Beksiński, the "Nightmare Artist" of Post-WW2 Poland.

-Beksinski is best recognised for his haunting and subversive post-apocalyptic collection of untitled paintings known simply as the “fantastic” series.
-These immensely atmospheric and confrontational oil paintings convey a profound sense of unsettling dreamlike mystery and are often dark and disturbing in nature, capturing our universal primal fascination of the macabre.
+Beksinski is best recognised for his hauntingly subversive post-apocalyptic horror paintings known as the “fantastic” series.
+These immensely atmospheric and confrontational oil paintings convey a profound sense of unsettling dreamlike mystery and are often dark and disturbing in nature, capturing our universal primal fascination for the macabre.
 This period of work explores the realms of dystopian surrealism, magical realism, fantasy dream-logic and the dark uncharted depths of human consciousness.

-Zdzislaw Beksinski was born 24th of February, 1929, in the town of Sanok, home to almost a third of Poland's Jewish population.
-After living through the horrors of WW2, the holocaust and the soviet decimation of his Polish homeland, the young Beksinski began to capture the atrocities of the world around him by manifesting his inner nightmares onto paper and celluloid, exploring his fascinations with darkness, death, anxiety, dreams & decay.
+Zdzislaw Beksinski was born 24th of February, 1929, in the town of Sanok, home to a third of Poland's Jewish population.
+After living through the horrors of WW2, the Holocaust, and the soviet decimation of his Polish homeland, the young Beksinski began to capture the atrocities of the world around him by manifesting his inner nightmares onto paper and celluloid, exploring his fascination with darkness, death, anxiety, dreams & decay.

 "I wish to paint as if I were photographing dreams." ~ Beksinski